-4. Community
+Community

 Several commentators have associated Günderrode’s emphasis on relationship to the infinite with a turn inwards and away from social relationships (Bohrer “Identität” 79; Christmann 119; Dormann 14, 240).
-In the first place, this overlooks the fact that the infinite, for Günderrode, is not a purely spiritual absolute, but the unfolding of nature or life itself, including in human beings.
-At worst, then, this would involve a turn to nature, understood in this new and deeper way, rather than a turn towards an ineffable absolute—i.e., it would not be a form of “self-annihilation” or “disintegration in infinite space” (Nees 264; Borchardt and Wright 254).
-This turn to nature might perhaps be conceived of as similar to the turn that Bohrer attributes to Günderrode’s friend Clemens Brentano, which he criticizes for its basis in a view of personal experiences as incommunicable and social interactions as necessarily insincere (Der romantische Brief, 120).
+In the first place, this overlooks the fact that the infinite, for Günderrode, is not a purely spiritual absolute but the unfolding of nature or life itself, including in human beings.
+At worst, then, this would involve a turn to nature, understood in this new and deeper way, rather than a turn towards an ineffable absolute—in other words, it would not be a form of “self-annihilation” or “disintegration in infinite space” (Nees 264; Borchardt and Wright 254).
+This turn to nature might perhaps be conceived of as similar to the turn that Bohrer attributes to Günderrode’s friend Clemens Brentano, which he criticizes for its basis in a view of personal experiences as incommunicable and social interactions as necessarily insincere (Der romantische Brief 120).

 There is some support for this interpretation of Günderrode’s writing.
 On his way to understanding the true nature of existence, the narrator of “Story of a Brahmin” tells his listener that “I wrested myself away from all relations with human beings” (I:306), after which he enjoyed a contemplative life in the countryside.
 His interlocutor complains that this self-isolation, if adopted by many people, would destroy “human society” (menschliche Gesellschaft), and the narrator (Almor) agrees: “I can, Lubar interrupted the storyteller, call this step good as little as I can suicide.
 Both are equally detrimental to human society, and what would become of [society], if everyone were allowed to kill themselves for it? / Young friend! responded Almor, not everyone can and will do what I did.
 It does not befit everyone” (I:307).

 However, Almor does not remain in isolation for long, and the claims that Günderrode advocates a turn inward overlooks the new kinds of relationships and communities that she indicates are fostered by an altered relationship to the infinite.
 In “Story of a Brahmin,” the narrator explains that an old Brahmin “taught me how a community exists between human beings in whom the inner sense has arisen and the worldspirit” (I:312).
 It would be possible to interpret this statement as claiming that an individual who has become aware of the inner connections between things enjoys a sense of communion with the infinite, without necessarily entering into any kind of community with other human beings.
 However, the context suggests that Günderrode means that a community exists between those who understand these inner connections as well as between these individuals and what the Brahmin calls the worldspirit.
-The “wrest[ing] away from all relations with human beings” is only a stage the narrator passes through on his way to finding a true community—one that not only includes a closer relationship to the nonhuman world and the spirit that lies behind it, but also involves especially close connections with other human beings.
+The “wrest[ing] away from all relations with human beings” is only a stage the narrator passes through on his way to finding a true community—one that not only includes a closer relationship to the nonhuman world and the spirit that lies behind it but also involves especially close connections with other human beings.

 For example, the narrator of “Story of a Brahmin” describes a community of priests into whose secrets he must be initiated in order to understand his intimations of infinitude (I:312).
 One of these priests has such a close connection to the Brahmin that he senses when the old man is dying.
 The narrator is, furthermore, telling his story to an interlocutor, Lubar, who is himself seeking initiation.
 And, at the end of the piece, the narrator has found his own community: he lives with the Brahmin’s daughter, accompanied by palm trees, a stream, and the immortal spirit of the Brahmin.